- Natural capital ecosystem service connectivity model synthesis

 - Moving towards evidence based ecological assessments, away from natural history recording

-Lawton (2010) reviewed England’s biodiversity and ecological networks and concluded that biodiversity sites did not comprise a coherent and resilient ecological network.
+Lawton (2010) reviewed England’s biodiversity and ecological networks and concluded that biodiversity sites did not comprise a coherent and resilient ecological network, in the face of a changing climate and threats to biodiversity.
 We need to make our network of sites bigger, better and more joined up and plan effectively to avoid further degradation.

 The Government’s 25 year environment plan sets goals for improving the environment, aiming to achieve a growing and resilient network richer in biodiversity.